awei01/version-controlled-wordpress/readme.md

 * Ensure `storage` folder is recursively is writeable `chmod -R 766 storage`
 * Copy and edit your `server/apache.example.conf` into your Apache `sites-enabled`
 * Restart Apache
-* Browse to your domain and you get the Wordpress installation page.
+* Browse to your domain and you should get the Wordpress installation page.
 * Initialize your repository so that you can start checking in your code changes: `git init`